Instagram has finally added the ability for users to add alt text to their photos, making the app accessible by so many more people around the world.

 If your images are consistently showing up in search, you’ll be able to drive more traffic and followers to your account.

-It would be great to see search engines crawl our photos on Instagram so we can use it as a way to drive traffic back to our accounts (right now only Instagram accounts are indexed).
+It would be great to see search engines crawl our photos on Instagram so we can use it as a way to drive traffic back to our accounts (right now only Instagram accounts are indexed as opposed to individual photos).

 Adding alt text to your images on Instagram will help more users find you by making your photos descriptive for those who are visually impaired.